openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 0: No Timeout LCD always on

 5-30: LCD will turn off after 5 to 30 seconds
-The following option values may be configured, in addition to values in the range 5 to 30 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|